Toddler Toilet Training to get to Diaper Free Day

 - Training pants

-Peer pressure.
-If baby has a friend in training, arrange for her to watch what her friend does.
+If baby has a friend in toddler toilet training, arrange for her to watch what her friend does.
 If baby is in daycare, her teammates may show her a trick or two.
-However, some preschools won’t accept children in diapers, so the pressure is already on.
+However, some preschools won't accept children in diapers, so the pressure is already on.

-Potty props.
-Some parents use a doll that wets to model the toilet- training steps.
-Baby sees where the “urine” comes from, removes the doll’s diapers, places the doll on the potty seat, changes the doll’s diapers, removes and empties the potty-chair bowl into the toilet, and then flushes the toilet.
-The combination of live models (parents and peers) and a doll model makes toilet-training easier.
+Some parents use a doll that wets to model the toddler toilet training steps.
+Baby sees where the "urine" comes from, removes the doll's diapers, places the doll on the potty seat, changes the doll's diapers, removes and empties the potty-chair bowl into the toilet and then flushes the toilet.
+The combination of live models (parents and peers) and a doll model makes toddler toilet training easier.

-Book learning.
-Besides live models and doll models there are clever books that show pictures of a child in training.
-Exposing your child to these potty- trained characters gives your child the message “If they can do it, so can I.” Try the book Toilet Learning: The Picture Book Technique for Children and Parents, by Alison Mack (Little, Brown, 1983).
+Besides live models and doll models, there are clever books that show pictures of a child in training.
+Exposing your child to these potty-trained characters gives your child the message, "If they can do it, so can I." Try the book Toilet Learning: The Picture Book Technique for Children and Parents, by Alison Mack (Little, Brown, 1983).
 Other helpful books are: Going to the Potty by Fred Rogers or Once Upon a Potty by Alona Frankel.

-Once you’ve determined that baby is developmentally ready, and you are ready to invest the time, class begins.
+Once you've determined that baby is developmentally ready, and you are ready to invest the time, toddler toilet training begins.

-Picking a place to go.
-The teacher’s next decision is whether to buy baby her own potty-chair or an adapter for the toilet.
-The pupil’s decision is which one, if any, he prefers.
+The toddler toilet training teacher's next decision is whether to buy baby her own potty-chair or an adapter for the toilet.
+The pupil's decision is which one, if any, he prefers.
 Most babies prefer their own potty-chair, which alleviates flushing fears.
-Many children normally fear having a bowel movement in the adult toilet because they are afraid of seeing “parts of themselves” come out of their body and go swoosh down the drain.
+Many children normally fear having a bowel movement in the adult toilet because they are afraid of seeing "parts of themselves" come out of their body and go swoosh down the drain.
 Potty-chairs securely contain babies, and potty-chairs can be carried from room to room and even put in the car.
 With a potty-chair baby can plant her feet squarely on the floor, instead of dangling them in mid-air from the adult toilet.